What is a Potato Dextrose Agar (PDA)?

-Potato dextrose agar is common microbiological basal growth media made from potato infusion, and dextrose used for the growth of the fungi.
-PDA is recommended by APHA and FDA for plate counts of yeasts and molds in the examination of foods and dairy products.
-It is a general purpose medium for yeasts and molds that can be supplemented with acid or antibiotics like Chloramphenicol, Tartaric Acid and Chlortetracycline can be added as selective agents and to inhibit bacterial growth.
+Potato dextrose agar (PDA) is common microbiological basal growth media made from potato infusion, and dextrose is used for the growth of the fungi.
+Potato Dextrose Agar is recommended by APHA and FDA for plate counts of yeasts and molds in the examination of foods and dairy products.
+It is a general-purpose medium for yeasts and molds that can be supplemented with acid or antibiotics like Chloramphenicol, Tartaric Acid and Chlortetracycline can be added as selective agents to inhibit bacterial growth.
 PDA can be used for growing clinically significant yeast and molds.
-PDA is also useful for maintaining stock cultures of certain dermatophytes.
+Potato Dextrose Agar is also useful for maintaining stock cultures of certain dermatophytes.

 |Potatoes, infusion from||200.0|

 Principle of Potato Dextrose Agar (PDA)